Trump immigration ban to last 60 days, target those seeking permanent residency

 Under the separate immigration action, technology industry workers with H-1B visas may need to provide updated certifications to the government that they are not displacing American workers.
 That was one of a handful of proposals being looked at.

+“As a general matter we don’t have to close down legal immigration to reopen America, and that is what we are focused on: safely reopening and getting the economy going again,” said Neil Bradley, executive vice president and chief policy officer at the U.S. Chamber of Commerce.

-Early in his presidency Trump issued an executive order directing the Department of Homeland Security, which oversees U.S. Citizenship and Immigration Services (USCIS), to tighten its policies on H-1B visas, which are used heavily by the tech industry to bring over skilled workers.
+Early in his presidency Trump issued an executive order directing the Department of Homeland Security, which oversees U.S. Citizenship and Immigration Services (USCIS), to tighten its policies on H-1B visas, which are used heavily by the tech industry to bring in skilled workers.

-Critics of the visas say they have been monopolized by staffing firms that bring over workers that displace Americans, often in back-office technical jobs.
-But the visas are also used by the healthcare and education sectors and other businesses recruiting workers who generally have bachelor’s or higher degrees.
+Critics of the visas say they have been monopolized by staffing firms that bring in workers that displace Americans, often in back-office technical jobs.
+But the visas are also used by the healthcare and education sectors and other businesses recruiting workers who generally have degrees.

-The United States has more coronavirus cases than any other country by far.
+The United States has more coronavirus cases than any other country by far and immigration is effectively cut off anyway at the moment through border restrictions and flight bans.

 Immigration advocates scoffed at the contention that cutting off immigration was being done to protect Americans’ health.

-Immigration is effectively cut off anyway at the moment through border restrictions and flight bans put in place to stop the virus’s spread.

 Andrea Flores, a deputy policy director with the American Civil Liberties Union, which has sued over a number of Trump immigration policies, said Trump appeared “more interested in fanning anti-immigrant flames than in saving lives” with his latest proposal.

-The Trump campaign plans to highlight immigration again in the 2020 election battle.
-The coronavirus outbreak has dramatically altered priorities among many Americans over the past few months, especially within President Trump’s Republican Party, according to the Reuters/Ipsos public opinion poll.
-Its latest survey, conducted April 15-21, found that the economy has replaced immigration as the most-cited concern for Republicans.
+The coronavirus outbreak has dramatically altered priorities among many Americans over the past few months, especially within Trump’s Republican Party, according to a Reuters/Ipsos public opinion poll.
+Its latest survey, conducted April 15-21, found that the economy had replaced immigration as the most-cited concern for Republicans.

-Reporting by Jeff Mason, Steve Holland and Ted Hesson; additional reporting by Mica Rosenberg, Chris Kahn, Timothy Ahmann and Doina Chiacu; Editing by Tom Brown
+Reporting by Jeff Mason, Steve Holland and Ted Hesson; additional reporting by Mica Rosenberg, Chris Kahn, Timothy Ahmann, Doina Chiacu and Andrea Shalal; Editing by Tom Brown and Rosalba O'Brien